What is it? What to do about it? ♣ Download fact-sheet

 Dothistroma needle blight, also called red band disease, is a foliar disease of pines and other conifers.
 In Ohio and throughout the Midwest, the disease is a significant problem on Austrian, red and Scots pine in the landscape.
 Other conifers that are reported to be susceptible hosts include Douglas-fir, Sitka spruce and European larch.
 The disease is found worldwide, with extensive damage occurring in exotic pine plantations in the Southern Hemisphere (e.g. New Zealand, East and South Africa, Chile), in areas where cool and moist weather are persistent.
 The disease has also caused considerable damage in North America, especially to ornamentals in the landscape, shelterbelt, and Christmas tree plantings.

-Dothistroma needle blight is caused by two fungal pathogens, Dothistroma septosporum and Dothistroma pini.
-Dothistroma causes needle blight and premature defoliation, greatly reducing the vigor, aesthetic quality, and market value of its host.
+Dothistroma needle blight is caused by the fungal pathogen Mycosphaerella pini (formerly known as Dothistroma septosporum =Dothistroma pini).
+The pathogen causes needle blight and premature defoliation, greatly reducing the vigor, aesthetic quality, and market value of its host.
 When favorable weather persists for several years, the disease may reach epidemic levels.
 Recent epidemics may be attributed to climate change, which has altered traditional rainfall patterns, resulting in increased summer precipitation in some areas.